Here’s five times I was overjoyed to discover a sample in —or from— a song I love .ᐟ

 This was a fun an unexpected surprise and I appreciate coming across the original track of what I didn’t realize was a sample.

 Naturally, songs will still sound great without knowing it contains a sample—or where that sample came from.
-But, there’s an unexplainable joy in stumbling across a song I recognize— it’s like music’s way of winking at me.
+But, there’s an unexplainable joy in stumbling across a song I recognize— it’s like the music’s winking at me.
 As a listener, these “small world” type of moments between artists are something I love and anticipate finding.
 Discoveries like these feel like a reward for exploring new music, and even fuel my excitement to further expand my music rotation (aotd)

 When you get the chance, I highly recommend checking out who your favorite artists are listening to — you never know what gems you’ll find ~